TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-myvmdiskisslow.md

 # My VM/Disk is slow

 ## **Recommended steps**
-Try following steps to diagnose and mitigate VM performance issue.
+Try following steps to diagnose and mitigate VM performance issues:

 1. **Did you know Performance diagnostics can help you analyze guest VM issues?**
 	For Windows virtual machines, you can **[run Performance diagnostics](data-blade:Microsoft_Azure_Compute.PerformanceDiagnosticsBlade.resourceId.$resourceId)** and review results directly from the Azure portal.
 You may also [download PerfInsights](https://www.microsoft.com/download/details.aspx?id=54915&fa43d42b-25b5-4a42-fe9b-1634f450f5ee=True) and run it on your virtual machine.
 To ensure a speedy resolution, provide us the PerfInsights logs if you create a support case.
 [Learn more](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/performance-diagnostics)